About the Candy Jar and Jelly Bean Authors

 Click the following link for more information about Will's War.

-Terry Cooper was born in London in 1969 and moved to the Welsh Valleys in 1980.
-After a brief period in the music industry with his band Best Shot, who supported East 17 on tour around the UK, Terry went back to his artistic roots and worked for various film and television companies.
-He has since graduated from the University of Glamorgan with a degree in Computer Animation.
-Terry released his first book Kangazang: Remote Possibilities in 2008 as the beginning of the now-
+Terry Cooper was born in London in 1969 and moved to South Wales in 1980.
+After a brief stint in the music industry with his band Best Shot, supporting East 17 on tour around the UK, Terry went back to his artistic roots and worked for various film and television companies.
+Terry released his first book Kangazang!: Remote Possibilities in 2008.
+He has since released two more instalments, completing the trilogy and the children's book Monsters Next Door.
+He is now working on his second feature film.

 Click the following links for more information about Kangazang!: Remote Possibilities or Kangazang!: Star Stuff.